chamambom/my-terraform-cloud-journey/README.md

 ### Configure Azure for Secure Terraform Access

-1. Clone this repo: `git clone git@github.com:adamrushuk/terraform-azure.git`
-1. Open `scripts\ConfigureAzureForSecureTerraformAccess.ps1` and update the `$adminUserDisplayName` variable to match your Admin User Display Name (eg. `Joe Bloggs`).
+1. Open `azure-scripts\ConfigureAzureForSecureTerraformAccess.ps1` and update the `$adminUserDisplayName` variable to match your Admin User Display Name (eg. `Martin Chamambo`).
-1. Run `scripts\ConfigureAzureForSecureTerraformAccess.ps1`
+1. Run `azure-scripts\ConfigureAzureForSecureTerraformAccess.ps1`

 The `ConfigureAzureForSecureTerraformAccess.ps1` script does the following: